folbert/fewbricks/README.md

     Add some content in the headline and content field and load up the page in the frontend.
 Is your content not being displayed?
 That's expected since the get_html-function is empty.
 Let's fix that now.

-6. In the get_html-function, add this code:
+6. There are two ways of getting the HTML of a brick.
+Either have `get_brick_html()` return the HTML which, in our example, would require us to paste the following lines to that function in headline-and-content.php.

         $html = '<h1>' . $this->get_field('headline') . '</h1>';
         $html .= 'The content: ' . $this->get_field('content');
         return $html

+    Or, you can build the HTML in an external file named after the name of the brick class it belongs to.
+So for our example class `headline_and_content` we would create the file [themes]/fewbricks/bricks/headline-and-content.template.php and put the following lines in it:

+        <?php

+            echo '<h1>' . $this->get_field('headline') . '</h1>
+                The content: ' . $this->get_field('content');

+    There really is not much difference between the two ways.
+Including external files will have some minor impact on performance but if you feel that having the HTML in an external file is the way to go, go ahead.

-    `get_field()` is a wrapper function for ACFs own `get_field()` which takes care of adding any needed prefixes to get the value.
+    The `get_field()`-function being used is a wrapper function for ACFs own `get_field()` which takes care of adding any needed prefixes to get the value.
 Note that we are using the name values that we set when adding fields under step 3 above.

   7. One last thing to have the content of the brick show up: in the code creating the page in the frontend, add the following code where you want the content to show up: